 I’m not sure exactly what the attraction to World War II was all about.
 Part of the draw could have been something like a fourth grader being interested in dinosaurs.
 But I think a lot of it stemmed from puzzlement.
 I watched the shows and read the books to try to find something to help me make sense of it all.
 Episode 20, “Genocide,” only increased my confusion and fascination.

 The Anne Frank Museum didn’t bridge the gap.
 Maybe that’s the museum’s fault; it works so hard to create a universal significance that the particularity of young girl is lost.
 Perhaps it’s my problem because I universalize everything.

 I know that doesn’t sound like much of a revelation, but it is!
-Before that visit, the Holocaust was abstract concept; that day it became concrete.
+Before that visit, the Holocaust was an abstract concept; that day it became concrete.
 The men who ran the place were made of flesh and blood and their boots wore out the tile in the interior hallways.
 The prisoners were defined by an iron gate that I strolled through.
-I stood where they stood for roll call.
-The ovens were not just an atrocity; they were also brick and mortar.
+I stood where they stood for roll call on freezing winter mornings in thin, striped, tattered uniforms.

 When the idea of the Holocaust is linked with the physicality of Dachau, it becomes real in a profound way.